AnaIranzo/AnaIranzo/README.md

 ### About Me

 I have a diverse background that encompasses both front-end and back-end development.
 I'm always exploring new technologies and looking for ways to improve my skills.
-When I'm not coding, you'll find me skating, climbing, or simply enjoying a movie with my cats."
+When I'm not coding, you'll find me skating, climbing, or simply enjoying a movie with my cats.

 * 🌍 I'm based in Madrid
 * ✉️ You can contact me at [aeiranzom@gmail.com](mailto:aeiranzom@gmail.com)